 The Agreement States or the NRC regulate Commercial or non-DOE LLRW.
 The TCEQ regulates the disposal of low-level radioactive waste under the Texas Radiation Control Act as well as the commercial processing and storage of LLRW.
 Rules for licensing of a LLRW disposal facility include detailed technical and performance requirements.
-The Texas Department of State Health Services (DSHS), Radiation Control regulates the processing and storage of LLRW generated by DSHS licensees while the LLRW is at the site authorized under the DSHS license.
+The Texas Department of State Health Services' Radiation Control regulates the processing and storage of LLRW generated by DSHS licensees while the LLRW is at the site authorized under the DSHS license.
 Once the LLRW is received by another licensee for storage, processing, or disposal, it is regulated by the TCEQ.

 Texas is a member of the Texas Low-Level Radioactive Waste Disposal Compact with the state of Vermont.
 The compact allows exclusive disposal of the LLRW generated within the member states to be disposed of in a LLRW disposal facility constructed within any of those states.
-Texas will be the host state for the compact disposal facility.
+Texas is the host state for the compact disposal facility.

 Contact us if you have any questions.